esicuwa/AutoMafiles_By_Esicuwa/README.md

 ## Description

-The program automatically binds Steam mobile authenticator to accounts, processing confirmation emails and creating `.maFile` files for use in SDA (Steam Desktop Authenticator) or other compatible applications.
+The program automatically binds and removed Steam mobile authenticator to accounts, processing confirmation emails and creating `.maFile` files for use in SDA (Steam Desktop Authenticator) or other compatible applications.

 ## Features